-These are common signs that the jaw isn’t working as well as it should be.
+These are common signs associated with jaw pain.
 Here’s a super-quick overview…

 Sometimes people might have had a direct trauma to the jaw, like being crunched playing football, netball or in a basketball game (there seems to be an awful lots of elbows being thrown around in “non-contact sports”).
 There are direct and indirect anatomical links between the 14 bones of the skull and the jaw.
 Which means even a knock to the front, side or back of the head may impact the jaw.

 The jaw can be affected when other parts of the body have suffered an issue.
 It may be that the neck isn’t functioning well, and the jaw has to do a bit more work to help it out.
 If the neck is sore for a long period of time, the jaw may have to start leading the way when turning or tilting the head, this puts extra pressure on the jaw and may result in pain.

 A splint is helpful because it can ease some of the tension through jaw muscles that are working too hard and of course it stops the teeth being from damaged from clenching or grinding.
 What it will not do is stop the underlying reasons why the jaw is behaving this way in the first place.